Moon Garden (film)

 Moon Garden is a 2022 American dark fantasy horror film written and directed by Ryan Stevens Harris, and starring Haven Lee Harris, Augie Duke, Brionne Davis, Maria Olsen, Timothy Lee DePriest, Philip E. Walker, and Morgana Ignis.
 The film follows a young girl named Emma (Haven Lee Harris) who slips into a coma and finds herself in a surreal, industrial dream world where she is haunted by a monster who feeds off her tears.

 Moon Garden premiered at the 25th Dances With Films Festival on June 10, 2022.
-The film is slated for a theatrical release in the United States by Oscilloscope Laboratories in 2023.
+The film was given a limited theatrical release in the United States by Oscilloscope Laboratories in May 2023.

+Plot

+Little Emma falls down the stairs after she sees her parents arguing.
+She then begins oscillating between a steampunk world where she is pursued by a terrifying creature, and the physical world where she is in a coma.
+She hears her mother speaking and singing to her in memories and crossover moments.
+She is gifted a transistor radio to help her find her way back.
+She can also use it to hear her parents speaking to her by her hospital bed.